Ram Sharan Sharma: As an institution builder

 Impatient with inefficiency and guided by his radicalism, Sharma had been a great builder of institutions.
 Under his guidance the department of History, Patna University, drastically changed its syllabi and made a sharp departure from the communal and imperialist historiographical legacy of the colonial period.
 He has the credit of activising the department which was suffering from an almost incurable inertia and of initiating academic programmes which gave a distinct character to the History department of Patna University and thereby bringing it into the vanguard of secular and scientific historiography.

 In Delhi, where he spent a smaller part of his teaching career, Sharma's achievements are no less significant.
 The development of the department of History, Delhi University, owes a great deal to the efforts of Professor Sharma who radicalised it by converting it into a citadel of secular and scientific History and waged an all out war against communalist historiography.

 It is largely because of his efforts that the largest body of professional Indian historians, the Indian History Congress, of which he was the general president in 1975 and which honoured him with H.K.
 Barpujari Award in 1989, has now become the symbol of secular and scientific approach to History.

-Sharma combined lifelong commitment to high-quality historical research on ancient India with equal commitment to high-quality teaching and imparting historical knowledge to several generations of students, a large number of whom grew under his care and guidance into serious scholars and researchers in their own right and enriched the profession.
-Further, he was also engaged for a large part of his life in nurturing and building institutions engaged in the teaching of history and historical research.